pocean23/pocean23.github.io/_pages/about.md

 ---

-I am Paban, a PhD candidate in the [Air-Sea Lab](https://uconn-air-sea-lab.netlify.app) at the University of Connecticut, guided by [Dr. Leonel Romero](https://uconn-air-sea-lab.netlify.app) at UConn and [Dr. Cesar Rocha](https://cesar-rocha.github.io) at USP.
+I am a PhD candidate in the [Air-Sea Lab](https://uconn-air-sea-lab.netlify.app) at the University of Connecticut, guided by [Dr. Leonel Romero](https://uconn-air-sea-lab.netlify.app) at UConn and [Dr. Cesar Rocha](https://cesar-rocha.github.io) at USP.
 My research explores the oceanic currents that astronomer and oceanographer Paul Scully-Power observed from space, known as submesoscale ocean processes (as cited in *Oceans to Orbit*).
 I use robotic vehicles to study submesoscale phenomena near oceanic fronts, where water properties change sharply.

 Beyond my PhD research, I build instruments such as wave sensors.
 So far, we have engineered two sensors: a wave buoy sensor, originally an undergraduate project by Vicki You, with Akaawase Bernard and Leonel Romero, and a pressure sensor developed from Hiryu Shinand’s project, again in collaboration with Akaawase Bernard and Leonel Romero.